SpencerRooke/Ising-XY/README.md

 # Ising Models

-Some simple code for simulating / visualizing the 2D and 3D Ising models, and the XY model using pyOpenCL.
+My first stab at using pyOpenCL, for simulating / visualizing the 2D and 3D Ising models, and the XY model, which can definitely be improved.
+Includes Animations and T_c calculation example.

-TODO: Fix 3D stuff, upload XY simulations, Replace matplotlib with openGL for realtime simulation
+TODO: Fix the 3D_Ising Kernel, switch from matplotlib to openGL for realtime viewing